There's a story to tell, about musicians, artists, philosophers, scientists, and then programmers.

 Prerequisite: If you are unfamiliar with Kubernetes be sure to attend: Understanding Kubernetes: Fundamentals

 Aha moments with apps in containers can be quite liberating.
 The mobile space is saturated with “there's an app for that”.
 For us, we now expect “there's a container for that”.
 “Write once, run anywhere” (WORA) has changed to “Package once, run anywhere” (PORA).
-As the community of containers and flavors is riding up the hype curve we will look at some of those top aha moments together.
+As the community of containers is riding up the hype curve we will look at some of those top aha moments together.

 Your software package delivery and installation is no longer an rpm, deb, dmg, jar, war, native executable or a run script, it is simply an image that has a common run container command.
-Liberating.

-Lastly we will explore how containers can help and hurt your team if you are not careful.
+Lastly, we will explore how containers can help and hurt your team if you are not careful.
 What goes into a container is a reflection of a team's skills.
 Should a team make each tech stack different, or should you standardize?
-External processes affect your tech stack choices inside your container such as static code analysis, code beautifiers, CI/CD, tracing, logging and monitoring.
+External processes affect your tech stack choices inside your container such as static code analysis, code beautifiers, CI/CD, tracing, logging, and monitoring.
 Exercise caution as standardization and frameworks can lead to coupling.
 Your tech stack details can change from version to version so get your SemVer and API versioning right.
 Finally, containers can be a vehicle to introduce new technologies to those that are conservative and risk avoiders.

 Prerequisite: If you are unfamiliar with Kubernetes be sure to attend: Understanding Kubernetes: Fundamentals.